UtahEFD/UTESpac/README.md

 # Utah Turbulence in Environmental Studies Process and Analysis Code (UTESpac)
 **Created by:** Derek Jensen (<derek591@gmail.com>) and Eric Pardyjak
 **Current Version updates:** Alexei Perelet (<alexei.pere@gmail.com>)
-**Version:** 5.0
+**Version:** 5.1 Beta
-**Version Date:** 24 Feb 2019
+**Version Date:** 18 Apr 2019

 ## NOTE: This readme needs to be updated
 ***
 ### Version History

 #### To Do / Known Bugs
-- Many error messages are obsolete and need to be made more user friendly
+- Many error messages are obsolete and need to be made more user friendly.
 - UTES_struct_setup.m might still fail for certain file formats.
-Needs more testing:
+Needs more testing.
-- Need to fix screen output when running days in parallel
+- Screen output not linear when running in parallel

 #### 5.1 BETA
 - Allow user input of file format so files other than default cardConvert will work